5 Ways to Prevent Revenue Leakage in the Oil and Gas Sector

 To understand how revenue leakage happens we need to look at the three main areas where energy companies make money in the first place: upstream, midstream, and downstream.

-Upstream: This is the exploratory stage of finding crude oil and gas.
-It’s a stage rife with massive, front-loaded capital investments.
-These are hard-to-reach geographical areas that cost billions to explore, drill, and produce.
+Upstream: This is the stage of finding and producing crude oil and gas.
+It’s a stage that involves huge, upfront capital investments.
+These are difficult-to-access areas that require billions to explore, drill, and produce.

-It can take a decade to get the first drop of oil and start to recoup the investments made.
-Over that time hundreds, if not thousands, of contracts have been signed with national entities, investors, land leasing jurisdictions, and parties that help identify and drill the location.
+It can take 10 years to get the first drop of oil and begin to recover the investments made.
+During that time, hundreds or thousands of contracts have been agreed with national entities, investors, land leasing jurisdictions, and the parties that help locate and drill the site.

-This results in needing to look at contracts from multiple dimensions to understand what’s being promised, when, and at what frequency.
-Of course, regulatory requirements around extraction also require constant attention.
+This means that contracts need to be examined from multiple perspectives to understand what’s being committed, when, and how often.
+Of course, regulatory requirements around extraction also need constant monitoring.

 There are now significantly more contractual agreements, including with pipeline owners and transport carriers.